morgancheung914/pantheon-ai-test-morgan/README.md

 in `model/mnist_gan_model.yaml`.
 This is your first task in the "What you need to do" section.

-## Bonus tasks
+## Open-Ended tasks (Bonus for junior candidates, expected for senior candidates)

+Staying within the given Hydra - Pytorch-lightning - Wandb framework, show off your skills and creativity by extending the existing model, or even setting up a new one with completely different training goals/strategy.
+Here are a few potential ideas:

-- **Implement your own networks**: you are free to choose what you deem most appropriate, but we recommend using CNN and their variants
+- **Implement your own networks**: you are free to choose what you deem most appropriate, but we recommend using CNN and their variants if you are keeping the image-based GANs as the model to train
-- Use a more complex dataset, such as Fashion-MNIST
+- **Use a more complex dataset**: ideally introducing color, and higher resolution
+- **Introduce new losses, or different training regimens**
+- **Add more plugins/dependecy**: on top of the provided framework
+- **Train a completely different model**: this may be especially relevant to you if your existing expertise is not centered in image-based GANs.
+You may want to re-create a toy sample related to your past research.
+Do remember to still use the provided framework.

 ## Questions